MichielVT/nunit-testlink-adapter/README.md

 Note:
 * So far only the smoke tests are available
-* The API key in tLinkTest/Testbase.cs needs to be changed accordingly
+* The API key in tLinkTest/Testbase.cs needs to be set accordingly